pjpscriv/pjpscriv.github.io/content/en/note/french/word-class/determinants.md

 {{<toc excludeh2="6">}}

-> My understanding is that they're actually called "determin**ers**" in English, but I think that sounds clunky and not as pretty, so dammit I'm going to call them determin**ants**. 😤
+> My understanding is that they're actually called "determin**ers**" in English, but I think that sounds wack, so I'm going to keep calling them determin**ants**. 😤

 ## Articles